 We protect the identities of our investigators carefully, in order to allow them to operate in their respective countries freely and securely.
 But we recognise it is important for clients to understand the types of people we have working for us.
 We hope the following descriptions provide a flavour.

 Azinga is based in Nairobi.
 He is a political activist, investigative journalist and head of a human rights NGO in Kenya.
-In his various roles, Azinga has access to an exceptionally wide range of sources, including in Kenya’s Corporate Registry Service, the national police service, the office of the president and politicians on all sides of the house.
+In his various roles, Azinga has access to an exceptionally wide range of sources, including officials in the office of the president and politicians on all sides of the house.
 He has worked with Africa Integrity since 2010, providing intelligence to support dozens of projects.
 He speaks three languages fluently.